-Motorola Solutions this week announced WAVE PTX Government, an over-the-top (OTT) broadband push-to-talk (PTT) offering in Australia for non-public-safety government personnel that is designed to enable interoperability with first-responder LMR systems in the country, according to company officials.
+Motorola Solutions this week announced WAVE PTX Government, an over-the-top (OTT) broadband push-to-talk (PTT) offering in Australia for government personnel that is designed to enable interoperability with first-responder LMR systems in the country, according to company officials.

 Greg Bouwmeester, general manager of solutions for Motorola Solutions Australia, said the WAVE PTX Government service is expected to augment communications provided by public-safety P25 LMR systems in the country—most of which have been built by Motorola Solutions.

 “We’re seeing two things: the opportunity to access volunteers that normally wouldn’t carry radios that get involved in things like bush fires and all of the rest of it, and also the ability to add the multimedia capabilities that come with the 3GPP standards for mission-critical data and—going forward—push-to-video and all of those other sorts of things that you can’t do on a narrowband radio system,” Bouwmeester said during an interview with IWCE’s Urgent Communications.